Cosmological constraints from cosmic homogeneity: Introduction

 One way to estimate the scale of homogeneity is to use counts-in-spheres.
 It is expected that, in the specific case of a 3D homogeneous distribution, the number of objects inside a sphere of radius $r$ is $N(<r)\propto r^3$.
 While in the more general case of a fractal distribution, $N(<r)\propto r^{D_2}$.
 A characteristic scale of homogeneity can then be defined as the value, $\rh$, for which the fractal dimension, $D_2$, reaches the nominal homogeneity value, $D_2=3$, to some level of precision (in our case $1\%$) for any redshift.
-In a recent paper, \citet{2018arXiv181009362N} (henceforth N18), we proposed using cosmic homogeneity as a cosmological probe to improve constraints on cosmological parameters.
-That study was performed using simulations that mimic the Baryon Oscillation Spectroscopy Survey (BOSS) Constant MASS (CMASS) galaxy sample~\cite{dawson2012baryon}.
-We studied the more general case of an open-$\Lambda$CDM model and we provided evidence that support the flat-$\Lambda$CDM hypothesis, in the simulations.
-In the work presented here, we extend this previous study to real data using galaxy and quasar samples from the public BOSS Data Release (DR) 12\cite{2017MNRAS.470.2617A} and extended BOSS (eBOSS) DR14 catalogues \cite{2018ApJS..235...42A}.
-We use the fiducial cosmology:
+In a recent paper, \citet{2018arXiv181009362N} (henceforth N18), we proposed using cosmic homogeneity normalised with the volume distance, as a cosmological probe to improve constraints on cosmological parameters.
+We provided a method to constrain the more general case of an open-$\Lambda$CDM model; using simulations that mimic the Baryon Oscillation Spectroscopy Survey (BOSS) Constant MASS (CMASS) galaxy sample\-\cite{dawson2012baryon}.
+In the work presented here, we extend this previous study to real data using galaxy and quasar samples from the public BOSS Data Release (DR) 12 \cite{BOSS-DR12} and extended BOSS (eBOSS) DR14 catalogues \cite{2018ApJS..235...42A}.
+We use the fiducial cosmology: where $h=H_0/[100$ km s$^{-1}$ Mpc$^{-1}]$ is the dimensionless Hubble constant, $\omega_{b} = \Omega_{b}h^{2}$, is the reduced baryon density ratio, $\omega_{\rm cdm} = \Omega_{\rm cdm}h^{2}$ is the reduced cold dark matter density ratio, $n_{s}$ the spectral index, $A_{s}$ the amplitude of the primordial scalar power spectrum and $\Omega_k$ is the curvature density ratio.
+In this framework, the Dark Energy density ratio is defined via $\Omega_{\Lambda} = 1 - \Omega_m - \Omega_k$, where $\Omega_m = \Omega_{\mathrm{cdm}}+\Omega_{\mathrm{b}}$ is the total matter density ratio.
+In this analysis, we do not treat the small scales where the neutrinos have an effect in the clustering.
+We use 3 different fiducial cosmologies in our analysis as specified in \refApp{sec:Fiducial_cosmologies}, where one is the best cosmology as measured by Planck 2018, one is for the construction of Mock catalogues and tests in our analysis, and another one for additional tests in our analysis.
+We use as the default one as given by \refEq{fid-cosmo}, unless stated otherwise.